Treetrain1/Survival-Remastered/README.md

 Survival Remastered is the Ultimate Minecraft Experience.

-This modpack tries to take Minecraft survival to the next level with 200+ mods that bring new worldgen, advanced tech and machinery, QOL changes, and much more!
+This modpack takes Minecraft survival to the next level with 200+ mods that bring new worldgen, advanced tech and machinery, QOL changes, and much more!

 ![FEATURES](https://www.bisecthosting.com/images/CF/Survival_Remastered/BH_NU_FEATURES.png)